in2code-de/userprofile/readme.md

 ## Quick installation

-Please look at the manual for a big documentation at
+Please look at the manual for a detailed documentation at

 Quick guide: